vitphire/DownOnSpot/README.md

   IdentityFile ~/.ssh/free_librespot_private_key
 ```

-If you do not want to use the `free-librespot`, then convert the git dependency to a regular dependency by removing `git = "ssh://git@github.com/oSumAtrIX/free-librespot.git"` inside `Cargo.toml`.
+If you do not want to use the `free-librespot`, then remove the git dependency to `free-librespot`.
+Delete `git = "ssh://git@github.com/oSumAtrIX/free-librespot.git"` inside `Cargo.toml`.

-To build the project you will need `Nightly Rust`.
-You can install it by following [rustup.rs](https://rustup.rs) instructions.
+`Nightly Rust` is required to build this project.
+Install it by following [rustup.rs](https://rustup.rs) instructions.

 ```bash
 cargo build --release